nitricware/NWWIMP/README.md

 ## Requirements

 NWWIMP requires Tonic by rgamba (not bundled with NWWIMP but freely available on github), PHP 5.6+ and an active internet connection as well as activated location services.
+It must be called with https!

 ## Dependencies